Whiteknight/ParserObjects/docs/v6/sequences.md

 ### End Sentinels and End of Input

-Since sequences are infinite, `Peek()` and `GetNext()` should always return a value, even if the sequence is read from it's end position.
+Since sequences are infinite `Peek()` and `GetNext()` should always return a value, even if the sequence is read from it's end position.
 In these cases the value returned will be the **end sentinel**.
 The end sentinel is a special constant value, usually the C# `default` value for that type, which can be specified by the user (see methods below).
 Notice that end sentinel values *are valid values for the item type*, and the same value may be a valid part of the input sequence at other locations besides end-of-input.

 For example, consider the following string used as a source for a character sequence: